Dash Parr: Appearances

 In the 2004 film The Incredibles, Dash complains that his mother, Helen, will not allow him to play school sports, because she thinks that he would use his super-speed and blow the family's civilian cover.
 She is also upset when he uses his power to play a prank on his teacher, Bernie Kropp, which can also threaten their cover.

-As Helen prepares to go after Dash's father, Bob, who she discovers is on a Syndrome's island, Dash and his sister, Violet, discovers the supersuits Edna Mode made for them.
+As Helen prepares to go after Dash's father, Bob, who she discovers is on Syndrome's island, Dash and his sister, Violet, discover the supersuits Edna Mode made for them.
 Donning the one made for him, Dash calls himself The Dash.
 He and Violet stow away on Helen's plane, and the three of them barely survive its destruction by Syndrome, Dash and Violet are left to fend for themselves in the island's jungles as Helen goes after a captured Bob.
 Before leaving them in a cave, Helen tells Dash that if they encounter danger, he should run as fast as he can to protect himself, the first time Dash is allowed to do so.
-The cave turns out to be the fiery exhaust for the flames of Syndrome's base, Dash and Violet are forced to flee the cave, and defend themselves when they are confronted by Syndrome's henchmen.
+The cave turns out to be the end of the flame bucket for Syndrome's rocket launch mount and the children are forced to flee the cave when it lifts off.
+After a night in the jungle, they are discovered and must defend themselves when they are confronted by Syndrome's henchmen.
 This proves to be the first time Dash is able to fully explore the extent and application of his powers, which allow him to evade his pursuers, best them in fistfights, quickly generate cover by kicking up dirt, and even run on water.
 He and Violet also discover that when they combine his speed with her force field powers, they can create a spherical force field that can traverse water.
 Nonetheless, Syndrome captures all four family members.
 After Violet frees them, they travel back to Metro City, Dash and his family, along with Frozone, work together to defeat Syndrome's Omnidroid.
 A few months later, Dash's parents allow him to participate in the track & field practice, but urge him to pull back on first place, as a way to avoid using his powers too conspicuously.
 When the villainous Underminer emerges from beneath the ground, Dash joins his family in donning his mask in preparation to confront the criminal.